 Day 4: Syabrubesi-Lama Hotel (2,470m/5-6hrs)

-Today the trail goes along the Langtang river across forests of oak, rhododendron, and bamboo with the opportunity to spot various wild lives like the yellow-throated martens, wild boars, langurs, and if you are lucky enough, even the red panda.
-The hike goes along verdant meadows and several Tamang villages, a stunning vista of great Himalayan peaks, and finally ascends through Rimche and ends at Lama Hotel.
+Today the trail goes along the Langtang river across forests of oak, rhododendron, and bamboo.
+We will have the opportunity to spot various wild lives like the yellow-throated martens, wild boars, langurs, and if you are lucky enough, even the red panda.
+The hike goes along verdant meadows and several Tamang villages, a stunning vista of great Himalayan peaks, and finally ascends through Rimche and arrives at Lama Hotel.
 Overnight in trekkers lodge.

 Day 5: Lama Hotel- Langtang village (3500m/5-6hrs)